-In ship terms (steel and machinery), the destroyer would cost about the same as a Type 22 or 42 (the larger ship being balanced by the less expensive machinery), but the weapon fit would be considerably more expensive as it would essentially consist of both types of ship combined.
-Even allowing for the possible cost savings in weapon procurement indicated, each destroyer would probably cost half as much again as a Type 22 or 42.
+In ship terms (steel and machinery), the destroyer would probably cost about the same as a Type 22 or 42 (the larger ship being balanced by the less expensive machinery), but the weapon fit would be considerably more expensive as it would essentially consist of both types of ship combined.
+Despite the fact that the Type 22 and 42 were similar in size and had the same machinery, the Type 22 cost an average (in 1973 prices) of £34m compared with £24m for the Type 42.
+Even allowing for the possible cost savings in weapon procurement indicated, at a rough guesstimate each destroyer would probably cost in the region of £44m.

 Overall, it seems reasonable to project a target of 12 destroyers and 24 frigates to be constructed over the 1970s and 1980s for a similar cost to the actual procurements.

 It should be noted that the versatility of the frigates in particular would have made them far more attractive on the export market than the specialised ships actually acquired.
 A stretched version of the frigate, to accommodate a radar and crew needed for Sea Dart, could also have been very attractive to navies looking for an economical escort with some air defence capability.
 It could have been a serious rival to the American Oliver Hazard Perry Class.